VirgilSecurity/virgil-e3kit-x/README.md

 ```

 ## Double Ratchet Chat
-In this section, you'll find out how to create and use Double Ratchet chats.
+In this section, you'll find out how to create and use Double Ratchet chats feature.

 We assume that your users have installed and initialized the E3Kit, and used snippet above to register.

 #### Create chat

+To create a peer-to-peer connection using Double Ratchet protocol use the folowing snippet
 ```swift

 ethree.createRatchetChat(with: users["Bob"]) { chat, error in